mikemessina/Nerdio-Terraform/README.md

 1. Run this Terraform module.
 2. Grant admin consent for the API permissions requested by Nerdio.
-3. Grant users access to the Nerdio application through Azure AD groups.
-4. Download and [deploy the Nerdio application zip file][zipdeploy].
+3. Download and [deploy the Nerdio application zip file][zipdeploy].
 This can be requested from Nerdio support.
-5. Log-in to Nerdio as a Nerdio Admin and [complete the setup process as per normal][setup].
+4. Log-in to Nerdio as a Nerdio Admin and [complete the setup process as per normal][setup].
-6. [Deploy Nerdio licensing from Azure Marketplace][license].
+5. [Deploy Nerdio licensing from Azure Marketplace][license].

 ## Deployment permissions